GreenLv/Chorus-Android-Player/docs/NATIVE_LIBRARY.md

 Placing a file there does not integrate it automatically.
 An adapter module must implement `TransportClient`, declare API version 1, and truthfully report HTTP/3, multipath, client-QoE, and server-QoE capabilities.
 Before starting Chorus mode, call `TransportCapabilities.requireChorus()` and fail fast if any capability is absent.

-Stable public algorithm IDs are 0 through 4 as listed in `ALGORITHM_MAPPING.md`.
 Media-segment chunk indexes are zero-based and expected delivery time uses milliseconds.
 Server statistics use Mbps, milliseconds, a fast-path ratio in `[0,1]`, and an elapsed-realtime receive timestamp so freshness does not depend on wall-clock changes.

 An adapter must enforce this event order: